zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/5/_index.md

   end
 end
 ```

+In the first control that you wrote, you used a string to define the PowerShell command to run.
+This command is more complex, so we use a [here document](https://en.wikibooks.org/wiki/Ruby_Programming/Here_documents), or _heredoc_, to make the command easier to read and maintain.
+Heredocs enable you to express multiple lines of text &ndash; in this case our PowerShell code &ndash; more naturally.
+The `<<-EOH` part declares the start of the heredoc, and the `EOH` part ends, or terminates, it.

+The PowerShell code checks whether there is at least one enabled rule that blocks public ICMPv4 Echo Request messages.
+[This blog post](http://blogs.technet.com/b/heyscriptingguy/archive/2012/11/13/use-powershell-to-create-new-windows-firewall-rules.aspx) is a good introduction to how PowerShell works with the Windows firewall.

+It's important that we verify that only Echo Request messages are blocked.
+Echo request messages are type 8 [for the ICMPv4 protocol](http://www.faqs.org/rfcs/rfc792.html).

 It's a recommended practice to update your cookbook's version to ensure that a given set of functionality is tied to a given version.